SummaryRead the full fact sheet

 - ice psychosis – paranoia, hallucinations and unpredictable or violent behaviour

-If you become dependent on ice, you may need to take more to get the same effect.
+If you become dependent on ice, you may need to keep taking more to get the same effect.
 You may also need ice just to get through everyday activities such as work, study or socialising.

 Withdrawal from ice